Skip to main content

 Panzano’s Conca d’Oro is one of the most recognizable landscapes in Chianti, a natural amphitheater known for ripeness, fragrance, and structure.
 For Merlot, that means the grape can move beyond simple softness and pick up a Tuscan spine.

-That is the reason Le Redini works: it gives you the familiar pleasure of Merlot, then turns the corner into rose, gravel, spice, and tannin.
+That is the reason Le Redini works: it gives you the familiar pleasure of Merlot, then turns the corner into rose, gravel, licorice, mocha, and tannin.

 Gastronomy / Food Pairing